 Two Groups – Evergreen and Deciduous

-The Agapanthus can be divided into two groups: Four plant species which are evergreen and six deciduous species.
+The Agapanthus blue can be divided into two groups: Four plant species which are evergreen and six deciduous species.

 The genus Agapanthus was established by L’Heritier in 1788.
 Formerly of Liliaceae (lily family), it now resides in its own family Agapanthaceae.